 Dr. Jill Goldenziel is a professor of International Law and International Relations, public speaker, consultant, and arbitrator.
 At Marine Corps University-Command and Staff College, she teaches International Law, the Law of War, and National Security to mid-career U.S. and foreign military officers studying for a Master’s in Military Studies.
 She is also an Affiliated Scholar at the University of Pennsylvania’s Fox Leadership International program and Penn’s Partnership for Effective Public Administration and Leadership Ethics.
 She is a Forbes contributor on National Security.
 She has spoken at the United Nations and dozens of events throughout the world.

 Dr. Goldenziel is in the top 10 percent of most-downloaded authors on the Social Science Research Network, making her one of the most widely-read social scientists in the world.
 Her award-winning work has appeared in the Cornell Law Review, the American Journal of International Law, the American Journal of Comparative Law, the Virginia Journal of International Law, the University of Pennsylvania Journal of Constitutional Law, and the Arizona State Law Journal, among other scholarly journals.
 She has briefed United Nations officials, world parliamentarians, and senior military leaders on her research.

 Dr. Goldenziel is also regularly quoted and cited in publications such as The Washington Post, the International Business Times, The Atlantic, The Boston Globe, and The New Yorker.com.
 She has published pieces in The Washington Post, the L.A.
 Times, The Huffington Post, and The National Interest, and she has been a commentator on NPR, Public Radio International, and in other media.
-She is a popular speaker and consultant on international law, international security, foreign policy, refugees, migration, and Middle East politics.
+She is a popular speaker and consultant on international law, international security, foreign policy, refugees, migration, Middle East politics, and leadership.

 Since 2016, Dr. Goldenziel has participated in High-Level Meetings related to the UN Global Compact for Migration and its implementation, including speaking alongside world leaders before 164 UN Member-States at the Intergovernmental Conference to adopt the Global Compact in Marrakech, speaking at the 2018 Inter-Parliamentary Union/UN Annual Inter-Parliamentary Hearings, and submitting draft language for the New York Declaration for Refugees and Migrants and the Global Compact for Migration.